Supervising a Student Employee

 - Students who have worked on campus previously will have completed I9s and W4s on file with the College.
-However, supervisors must still indicate an approved hire by submitting the online Payroll Authorization form.
 If students have not worked on campus previously, they will need to complete the federally required I-9 and W-4 payroll paperwork before being eligible to work or receive payment.
-Both the I-9 and W-4 forms should be completed by the student and turned in to the Business Office for processing—after which the student's name will appear in the online Payroll Authorization Form as an "eligible" student.
+Both the I-9 and W-4 forms should be completed by the student and turned in to the Business Office for processing—after which the forms will be marked as complete in the student's TimesheetX profile.

 - Timesheets need to be submitted for each student working in a department and all hired students should be informed of the department’s timesheet due dates and procedures.
 For each pay period, supervisors review electronic timesheets, verify hours, and approve forms in accordance with the payroll schedule.
 Late student timesheets will be processed through the next scheduled payroll period.
 The online timesheet tool keeps track of hours worked for each student in each position to ensure that the student payroll does not exceed the department budget.
 When students approach their earning threshold, an email will be sent to the student and supervisor.
 Student paychecks, or pay stubs if using direct deposit, are sent directly to their campus mailbox.